ClickHouse/ClickHouse/docs/en/operations/system-tables/dead_letter_queue.md

 ---
 # dead_letter_queue

 Contains information about messages received via a stream engine and parsed with an errors.
-Currently implemented for Kafka.
+Currently implemented for Kafka and RabbitMQ.

 Logging is controlled by `dead_letter_queue` of `kafka_handle_error_mode` setting.